About the A.A. in General Studies

 The Associate in Arts curriculum provides a foundation within the academic disciplines of communications, social sciences, life sciences, and the humanities.
 Instruction focuses on the development of skills on communication, critical thinking and reading, and fosters a philosophical orientation that enables students to perform as a creative member of society.

 The Associate in Arts in General Studies program is designed to provide a liberal arts education for the working adult learner in a non-traditional format.
 Sixty credits are required to complete the degree.
 Course work satisfactorily completed can be transferred to the four year bachelor’s degree in General Studies offered through our accelerated degree completion program.
 Classes are conveniently scheduled so you can choose from evening, weekend and online courses.
+This program is offered at our main Bridgeport campus, as well as the Waterbury Center location.

 - Develop analytical, critical thinking and interpersonal skills applicable to real-world problems.